aamirjh/nsupdater-cPanel-WHM/README.md

 - Must be run as `root`
 - Assumes `.db` zone files exist in `/var/named/`
-- Automatically creates backup folder and log file
+- Automatically creates the backup folder and log file

 ---